Snooker Shoot Out

-The Snooker Shoot Out is a professional snooker tournament played under a variation of the standard rules.
-Each match consists of one frame, played over a maximum of 10 minutes, with a shot clock in effect.
+The Snooker Shoot Out (sometimes stylised as the Snooker Shootout or simply Shoot Out) is a professional snooker tournament played under a variation of the standard rules.
 First staged in 1990 as the Shoot-Out, the event was revived in 2011 and renamed the Snooker Shoot Out.
 Held from 2011 to 2016 as a non-ranking event with 64 competitors, it became a ranking event in 2017 for an expanded field of 128 players.

-The event is notable for its wildcard entrants, including young amateur players.
-Liam Davies first competed in 2019 when he was 12 years old, making him the youngest player to feature in a professional ranking event.
-At the 2023 edition, 14-year-old Vladislav Gradinari became the youngest player to win a televised match at a ranking event, and Reanne Evans became the first female player to achieve the same feat.
-The Snooker Shoot Out has never been won by a player ranked inside the top 16, although Stuart Bingham, Mark Selby, and Mark Williams have all reached finals.
-The current champion is Chris Wakelin.
+Unlike other major snooker tournaments, each match only consists of one frame, played over a maximum of 10 minutes, with a shot clock in effect; the format allows a player to claim the title by only winning 7 frames of snooker, making it the shortest possible run to win a ranking event.
+Players do not have to wear waistcoats and bow ties and audiences do not have to remain silent during play, as the event becoming known for its boisterous atmosphere.
+The event is also notable for its wildcard entrants, including young amateur players; Liam Davies first competed in 2019 when he was 12 years old, making him the youngest player to feature in a professional ranking event.
+At the 2023 edition, 14-year-old Vladislav Gradinari became the youngest player to win a televised match at a ranking event, beating Ng On Yee and Victor Sarkis to reach last 32 before losing to Tom Ford; Reanne Evans is the first female player to achieve the same feat.

-Unlike other major snooker tournaments, the audience is not expected to remain silent during play, and the event has become known for its boisterous atmosphere.